neilmartin83/terraform-provider-axm/docs/index.md

 ### Required

-- `client_id` (String) Client ID for Apple Business and School Manager authentication
+- `client_id` (String) Client ID for Apple Business and School Manager authentication.
+Can also be set via the AXM_CLIENT_ID environment variable.
 - `key_id` (String) Key ID for the private key.
+Can also be set via the AXM_KEY_ID environment variable.
 - `private_key` (String, Sensitive) Contents of the private key downloaded from Apple Business or School Manager.
+Can also be set via the AXM_PRIVATE_KEY environment variable.
 - `scope` (String) API scope to use.
 Valid values are 'business.api' or 'school.api'.
+Can also be set via the AXM_SCOPE environment variable.

 ### Optional

 - `team_id` (String) Team ID for Apple Business and School Manager authentication.
 If not specified, client_id will be used.
+Can also be set via the AXM_TEAM_ID environment variable.